Ilona Elek: Olympics

 Elek was the first woman to win two Olympic gold medals in the individual foil competition.

 Elek's first Olympic competition was at the 1936 Summer Olympics in Berlin, Germany, at the age of 29.
 She won the gold medal in the foil event, the first Hungarian woman to win a gold medal at the Olympics.
 In the process, Elek, who was Jewish, defeated a German with a Jewish father, Helene Mayer.
 The bronze medal went to Ellen Preis, an Austrian Jew.

 The Games were cancelled in 1940 and 1944.
 When the Games resumed after World War II, at age 41 she repeated her performance as Olympic champion by winning a gold medal in the 1948 Summer Olympics in London, England.
-It marked the fifth Olympics in a row where a Jewish woman had won the gold medal in foil.
 Ellen Preis again won the bronze medal.

 Elek won the silver medal at the 1952 Helsinki Games.
 After winning her first five matches in the final pool, she was in contention for the gold medal, but she lost to American Maxine Mitchell, and Italian Irene Camber, who won the gold.